pearcej/pearcej.github.io/archived.md

 ## Computer & Information Science

-#### Department Founder & Chair, Berea College
+#### Professor and Department Founder, Berea College

+On sabbatical 2022 - 2023

+2022 Fulbright Scholar, Ashesi University, Ghana

+#### Note:
-I am slowly porting my course pages to github.
+I am slowly porting my course pages to Github.
 Please email me at jan_pearce a(@)t berea.edu if you are looking for something specific that is not here.

 ### Archived Courses